smedrec/smart-logs/.qoder/repowiki/en/content/OpenObserve Logging and Observability.md

 - Added documentation for KMS encryption integration and enhanced OTLP exporter with structured logging
 - Updated application logging integration section to reflect new structured logging approach
 - Added new section on OTLP Exporter Configuration
+- Added comprehensive documentation for Database Preset Handler and its integration with audit system
+- Updated observability components to reflect enhanced tracing and metrics collection capabilities
 - Updated referenced files to include new and modified files

 ## Table of Contents